 - It puts the issue of pregnancy termination at the start of the conversation about prenatal testing, when too often women are surprised at being confronted with that decision after they have gone through prenatal testing.

 - The guidelines acknowledge the lack of evidence of any utility of prenatal testing in improving the outcome for the fetus, leaving that value of the information provided by prenatal testing to be assigned by the expectant parents.
 This raises the question of whether prenatal testing should be considered an essential health benefit for healthcare insurance coverage when the U.S. Government through the DoD and Veterans Administration acknowledge it lacks clinical utility.

 The full recommendations are available at this link as a .pdf.
 I commend to you to read the whole section on prenatal screening for fetal chromosomal abnormalities, if so inclined.
 That section is at pages 68 – 75, and Appendix E, starting at page 125, includes a decision flow-chart.
-While the guidelines are from 2009, an updated version is available on-line at this link, but no substantive changes were made to the recommendations concerning Down syndrome prenatal testing (Section I-36 of the on-line recommendations).
+While the guidelines are from 2009, no substantive changes were made to the recommendations concerning Down syndrome prenatal testing (Section I-36 of the on-line recommendations).

 Because these guidelines were published before the advent of non-invasive prenatal screening, that testing option is not addressed.
 According to the NIPS labs websites and press releases, Natera and Verinata are offering their tests at no-cost to individuals covered by TRICARE, the health insurance for military members, while Sequenom’s test is covered depending on the patient’s plan with TRICARE.

 UPDATE: This is the first in a series of posts analyzing the DOD/VA recommendations regarding prenatal testing.
 Here are links to the rest of the series: